Pattern Matching - C# Guide

 Language rules for pattern matching expressions help you avoid misusing

 the results of a match expression.
-In the example above, the variables s
+In the example above, the variables s,

-are only in scope and definitely assigned when the respective
+c, and r are only in scope and definitely assigned when the respective

-results.
+pattern match expressions have true results.
 If you try to use either

 variable in another location, your code generates compiler errors.